moritzsalla/cci-physcomp-final/week-3/README.md

 All the sensors seem to be getting their electricity.
 Tested both lanes with 3.5V from the Arduino.
 I get 3.322V on both of them, is this their combined resistance?
 Checked the current straight from the Aruduino which is 3.341V.
 Where is the 0.178V being lost?

 ![Image](image-4.jpg)

+### Bi-Directional Logic Level Converter

+Even though I can power the sensors with 3.5V, it appears like I need a logic level converter between the SDA/SCL and serial pins on the Arduino.

+>"Connect SDA on the breakout to A4 on the Uno, SCL to A5 on the Uno.
+If you're using the Uno or any 5V Arduino, you'll need a logic level converter between SDA/SCL on the breakout and A4/A5 on the Uno."

+I have ordered one "SparkFun Logic Level Converter - Bi-Directional" with the hopes of being able to connect all my sensors to it at once.

+Here is it's hookup guide: https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide